TW-JZT/TrustMave/README.md

 * Install all npm packages that are required for the frontend
 * Launch the frontend
 * Create a logging file for the frontend
-* Open Taskmaster in a web-browser
+* Open TrustMave in a web-browser

-Once taskmaster is ready and running, users should see a message indicating the url of the website.
+Once TrustMave is ready and running, users should see a message indicating the url of the website.
 <p style="text-align: center;">
 <em>Serving frontend at http://localhost:port</em>

-An option is also provided to run taskmaster and populate the database.
+An option is also provided to run TrustMave and populate the database.
 ```
 # cd to the root directory
 $ ./start --new